samsuh/2026-journal/README.md

 ## 8/21/26 - Friday
 Was cycling a hyperfixation? is it wearing off?
 Am i heading into a slump? did the break from cycling from the bad weather and the component change (that ended up taking an extra week) kill it? maybe it's salvageable with a break? or the opposite, getting more into it?
+- 11-30t put on indoor trainer
+- put bike on indoor trainer.
+  - look up which side the spring goes on a qr.

 ## 8/20/26 - Thursday
 Idea: the main benefit of onchain funds is the ability to prove control of funds. this can be used to 'back' actions or other activities onchain. if there's a way to use perhaps smart contracts to enforce 'putting money where you mouth is'/'put up or shut up'.